There are two ways to review a phone.

 The first is to break open the box, dive in and knock words out as quickly as possible hoping to be the early bird catching the worm.
 This is a more reflective look at Nokia‘s Lumia 800.
 I’ve used it, put it down, collected thoughts, slept on them and reflected.

 My conclusion is the Lumia 800 is a great smartphone.
 It delivers the reboot Nokia needs and a technically successful re-entry for Microsoft’s Windows Phone operating system.

-Whether it sells in large enough qualities to rescue the two company’s reputations remains to be seen.
+It may not sell large enough numbers to rescue the two company’s reputations.
 Given the quality of the phone, that’s now a marketing problem, not an engineering one.

 What’s to like about the Nokia Lumia 800?
 First, the phone is beautiful.
-I’ve got a black version, which is smart enough to pull out of my pocket in any business or social circles.
+The black version is smart enough to use in any business or social circles.

 According to Nokia it has a polycarbonate unibody with a curved Gorilla Glass screen.
 For me the important points are it is comfortable in the hand, unscratched in the pocket and has a wonderful minimal feel.
 The dedicated camera button doesn’t intrude on the minimalism, sadly the USB cable socket is a flimsy touch on an otherwise solidly built phone.

 It weighs around 150g and the screen is about the right size at 3.7 inches.
 The 480 by 800 pixel Amoled screen is sharp and bright.
 Blacks are true black, the display is exceptionally good with text.